Research Focus Key Words

 Yeast is recognized as GRAS organism and used extensively for industrial production of valuable molecules.
 In this project, we are generating value-added yeast strains that overexpress phytochemicals, food supplements, human metabolic enzymes and nutraceuticals.
 This will be achieved by rational engineering of the endogenous metabolic genes in yeast cells or transplanting genes from heterologous sources by using recombinant DNA methods.
 Using gene editing technologies, we also seek to modify metabolic pathways in yeast cells to generate “humanised yeast stains” for production of human therapeutic proteins and biologics.

-We are establishing a robust protocol and platform for precise bespoke gene editing of human cells for various therapeutic purposes.
-The group will be generating human cell lines that (a) mirror disease-causing mutations for drug resistance studies and screening purposes, (b) develop gene editing strategies for gene correction and functional genomics studies, and (c) improve existing therapeutic approaches to autoimmune diseases, cancers and rare genetic disorders.
+We are establishing robust protocols and platform for precise bespoke gene editing of human cells for various therapeutic purposes.
+The group will be generating human cell lines (a) to develop gene editing strategies for gene correction and functional genomics studies, (b) to improve existing therapeutic approaches to autoimmune diseases, cancers and rare genetic disorders, and (c)that mirror disease-causing mutations for drug resistance studies and screening purposes.

 Recently viruses belonging to the family Flaviviridae have become a major public health problem worldwide including India.
 Using the Aedes-Dengue virus infection model, we aim to identify and characterize key factors controlling virus multiplication in the mosquito using genome wide approaches.
 Subsequently we will be translating this knowledge to design effective disease transmission blocking strategies for Dengue and other viral infections.